MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 > [!IMPORTANT]
 > The API Management self-hosted gateway on Azure Arc is currently in public preview.
 >
-> See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.
+> See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability (GA).

 ## Azure Arc-enabled Machine Learning

 - **Supported distributions**: All CNCF-certified Kubernetes clusters.
-Not currently supported for Arm64 architectures.
+Not currently supported for ARM64 architectures.

 Use the Azure Machine Learning extension to deploy and run Azure Machine Learning on an Azure Arc-enabled Kubernetes cluster.